 The examinations cover topics and language questions from different scenarios.
 For instance, work-related situations, formal and informal language, translation, and cultural aspects.

 This certifies your Russian language knowledge.
-It measures your communicative skills needed in various real-life settings.
+It measures the communicative skills needed in various real-life settings.

 Who conducts the Russian TORFL?